What Is a Pulsating Headache?

-Allergic reactions to foodstuffs, airborne allergens and more can cause pulsating headaches.
+- Allergic Reaction: Allergic reactions to foodstuffs, airborne allergens and more can cause pulsating headaches.
 Headaches centered low in the front of the head suggest that sinus pressure is to blame.
-However, you also should check for rash or other symptoms that suggest a different, potentially unfamiliar allergen.
+However, you also should check for a rash or other symptoms that suggest a different, potentially unfamiliar allergen.

-A migraine is a constellation of symptoms with a chronic, severe headache at the center.
+- Migraine: A migraine is a constellation of symptoms with a chronic, severe headache at the center.
 The pain can come on suddenly and may include seeing an “aura” or “halo,” plus sensitivity to light and sound.
-Dozens of different medical conditions can cause migraine, but it also can appear alone.
+Dozens of different medical conditions can cause migraines, but it also can appear alone.
 Many sufferers find they have a family history of migraines.

 Types & Causes of Pulsating Headaches

 - Migraine: Pulsating headache is one of the most common symptoms of a migraine.
 Like in the case of most headaches, the exact cause behind the pain is unknown but the trigger is likely to be some irregular activity in the brain.
-Migraines are more common among women than men, and can be hereditary.
-These headaches are accompanied with vomiting, nausea, and light and noise sensitivity.
+Migraines are more common among women than men and can be hereditary.
+These headaches are accompanied by vomiting, nausea, and light and noise sensitivity.

 More often than not, pulsating headaches are only a result of the above few conditions and can be cured or reduced with a treatment plan.
 However, if the headache is recurrent and medicines do not seem to be working, it is important to check for more serious secondary causes such as meningitis, stroke or brain tumor.
 This is a rare thing to happen, however, it is best to rule out any possibility of an underlying ailment.